WHAT’S NEXT

 EPA Assessment

-2. Once the Proponent has completed the environmental studies and submitted the ERD to the EPA, the community will have four weeks to comment on the ERD and whether it has adequately addressed all the issues in the ESD and whether it correctly identifies the true environmental impact of these environmental issues and any mitigation measures.
+Once the Proponent has completed the environmental studies and submitted the ERD to the EPA, the community will have four weeks to comment on the ERD and whether it has adequately addressed all the issues in the ESD and whether it correctly identifies the true environmental impact of these environmental issues and any mitigation measures.
+We currently expect this to happen in the first half of 2024.

 Following these Public Environmental Review processes, the EPA assesses the information it has and decides whether in its view: